miss-programgamer/cosmicolor/README.md

 - `Char[] fmt` - Format string.
 Just like with `format`, it can be passed as a template argument.
 - `A...args` - Items to print.
 No need to escape them in any special way.

-### `enable_color` - Constant for checking whether colors are enabled.
+### `enable_color_out` and `enable_color_err` - Constants for checking whether colors are enabled and on which standard output streams.

-This constant will be set to `true` if the console is or has been made capable of displaying colors & styles *and* the user wants their console output colorized as checked by the `NO_COLOR` environment variable.
-In all other cases, it will be `false`.
+These constants will be set to `true` if the corresponding console is or has been made capable of displaying colors & styles *and* the user wants their console output colorized, as checked by the `NO_COLOR` environment variable.
+In all other cases, they will be `false`.

 ## Available Tags